Cincinnati Children's Hospital Medical Center: History

 In June 1883, a meeting of women from Episcopal congregations around Cincinnati established a mission to create a Diocesan Hospital for Children.
 On November 16, 1883, the "Hospital of the Protestant Episcopal Church" of the Episcopal Diocese of Southern Ohio was incorporated.

 The original articles of incorporation included the following statement: "This corporation is not created for profit, but will rely for its establishment and support on the voluntary gifts and contribution of the charitable and humane, and therefore is to have no capital stock."

+While these articles of incorporation describe, "The purpose for which the corporation is formed is: 1.
+To provide medical and surgical aid and nursing for sick, infirm, and disabled children, either in the wards of the Hospital or at their homes."

+The hospital's focus on pediatric care was not the long-term intention, but rather was due to limited available funding.
+The second purpose listed in the articles of incorporation was, "2.
+To provide (in a department distinct from that devoted to children), so soon as the funds of the corporation shall warrant, medical and surgical aid and nursing for sick and disabled adults, either in the wards of the Hospital or in their homes."

 The hospital opened in March 1884 in a rented home in Walnut Hills, a community north of downtown Cincinnati, at the corners of Park Avenue and Kemper Street (now Yale).
 This building provided for fifteen patients, and within eight months had admitted a total of 38 children.
 The only patients eligible for admission were aged 1–15, suffering from an acute or chronic disease (or convalescent from such), required medical or surgical treatment.
 The hospital provided free care, without regard to race, religion, creed or color.
 The only restriction was that no child with an infectious disease may be admitted.